MegaVision is a pioneer in digital cameras

 Portability with the MegaVision E-Series medium format backs

-I discuss the MegaVision BatPac in the FLAAR course on digital photography.
+I discuss the original MegaVision BatPac in the FLAAR course on digital photography.
+Today in 2009 of course everything has to be untethered.
 We specialize in shooting in remote locations so we can judge whether a camera system is truly portable, or not.
-The new MegaVision E-Series is a major advance in portability (we hope to try it out in mid-August).
+The new MegaVision E-Series is a major advance in portability (we tried it out in mid-August and then again later in 2006).
+It was just as portable as the Imacon-Hasselblad, Leaf Valeo, or Kodak or Phase One medium format backs that I have tried earlier and since then).

 If you wish to see which portability solutions pass our strict requirements, you can sign up for learning about digital photography directly from Nicholas Hellmuth.
 He has spent most of his life in foreign countries photographing on location.

-Continue on our FLAAR digital-photography.org website for comparative comments on all the other medium format digital backs: Imacon , Kodak , Jenoptik , Leaf , PhaseOne , Sinar .
+Continue on our FLAAR digital-photography.org website for comparative comments on all the other medium format digital backs: Imacon-Hasselblad, Kodak, Jenoptik + Sinar, Leaf, and PhaseOne.

 For conclusions, summary, and practical tips on which medium format would be recommended, again, this is what is covered in the reports by Nicholas Hellmuth which serve as the textbook for the course on digital photography.